Guilletr0n/pwa-react/README.md

-# Getting Started with Create React App
+# Progressive web app prototype by GUIDS

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project it's a prototype to test web app capabilitites on Safari

 ## Available Scripts